Jenn Johnson

-Jennifer Louise Johnson is an American Christian worship singer, songwriter and worship pastor.
-She is a co-founding member of Bethel Music, and is one-half of the husband-and-wife worship duo, Brian & Jenn Johnson.
-She is also a senior worship pastor at Bethel Church in Redding, California, and a Senior Overseer of WorshipU, an online school of worship under Bethel Music which she co-founded with Brian Johnson.
+Jennifer "Jenn" Johnson (born April 15, 1982) is an American Christian worship singer, songwriter and worship pastor.
+She is a co-founding member of Bethel Music, and is one-half of the husband-and-wife worship duo Brian and Jenn Johnson.
+She is also a senior worship pastor at Bethel Church in Redding, California, and a Senior Overseer of WorshipU, an online school of worship sponsored by Bethel.

 She is the daughter-in-law of Bethel pastor Bill Johnson.
-As a part of Brian & Jenn Johnson, three live albums have been released: Undone (2001), We Believe (2006), the duo's first release to appear on Billboard's Christian Albums chart, and Where You Go I Go (2008).
+Together, she and her husband have released three live albums: Undone (2001), We Believe (2006), the duo's first release to appear on Billboard's Christian Albums chart, and Where You Go I Go (2008).
 The duo has also released one studio album, After All These Years (2017), which debuted on the US Billboard 200 at number 21.
-Jenn Johnson has also featured on many Bethel Music collective albums.
+Johnson has also been featured on many Bethel Music collective albums.

-Early life

-Jennifer Louise Rock was born on April 15, 1982 in Eureka, California, to Ronald Rock and Sandra Brown.